octoblu/node-meshblu-socket.io/README.md

   "token": "zh4p7as90pt1q0k98fzvwmc9rmjkyb9",
   "protocol": "mqtt", // or "websocket"
   "qos": 0, // MQTT Quality of Service (0=no confirmation, 1=confirmation, 2=N/A)
-  "host": "localhost", // optional - defaults to http://skynet.im
+  "server": "localhost", // optional - defaults to http://skynet.im
   "port": 3000  // optional - defaults to 80
 });